xedakini/replicator/README.md

        --external PROXYURL, -e PROXYURL
-        Forward requests through an external proxy server; aiohttp-socks (version 0.3.1 or greater) must be installed for this to work.
+        Forward requests through an external proxy server; aiohttp-socks (version 0.3.1 or greater) is required to use SOCKS proxies

        --ip CIDR, -i CIDR
         Restrict incoming requests to be from specified CIDR (IPv4 or